jlan84/cross-validation-assignment/individual.md

 5. Compare the RMSE for your hold-out set and K-fold cross validation.

-6. Plot a learning curve and test vs train error curve.
+6. Plot a learning curve and test vs training error curve.
    (You might want to use: [cross_val_score](http://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.cross_val_score.html) which is scikit-learn's built-in function for K-fold cross validation).